How to Resolve Ambiguous Language in Wills and Trusts

 - File a Petition for Instructions with the court.

 Once the Petition for Instructions is filed, it will be up to the judge to decide whether a patent ambiguity or latent ambiguity is present in the document, and, if so, whether that ambiguity can be resolved by examining the other parts of the document.
-If it can’t, the court may consider extrinsic evidence, such as any relevant documentation and testimony concerning the settlor or testator’s intent.
+If it can’t, the court may consider extrinsic evidence, such as any relevant documentation and testimony concerning the trust creator or will creator’s intent.

-It is always the desire of the court to honor the decedent’s true final intentions.
-To do this, the court will try to ensure that every clause in the document is given some meaning that fits together as a whole.
-In other words, if resolving an ambiguity in favor of one beneficiary cancels the inheritance of another beneficiary who was mentioned in the will, the court will likely move to resolve it another way.
+The court will always aim to honor the decedent’s true final intentions by ensuring every clause in the document is given some meaning that fits together as a whole.
+In other words, if resolving an ambiguity in favor of one beneficiary cancels the inheritance of another beneficiary who was mentioned in the trust or will, the court will likely move to resolve the trust or will dispute in another way.

 In a Petition for Instructions case Keystone worked on, the judge required the parties affected by the ambiguous terms of a trust to attend a Mandatory Settlement Conference to resolve the matter.